KonnorRogers/evil_systems/README.md

-I write tests using Minitest and routinely reference [EvilMartians System of a Test blog post](https://evilmartians.com/chronicles/system-of-a-test-setting-up-end-to-end-rails-testing) for Minitest.) on best practices for system tests.
+I write tests using Minitest and routinely reference [EvilMartians System of a Test blog post](https://evilmartians.com/chronicles/system-of-a-test-setting-up-end-to-end-rails-testing) for best practices for system tests.
 In this blog post, they also have an opinionated way of setting up System Tests.

 `EvilSystems` offers 3 distinct advantages over the setup provided by